 Most consumers will take a mental note and search for it later.
 But they’ll often struggle to translate the rich, colourful picture in their minds into the words Google needs.
 Others might grab a quick photo but they’ll still come into the same problem.
 Or they’ll have to rely on family, friends and social media sites for help finding the item.

 This is a huge problem.
-Because whether it’s an out-of-home advert you’ve paid for or a customer championing your product, there’s the potential for the consumer to miss your brand during their search.
+Whether it’s an out-of-home advert you’ve paid for or a customer championing your product, there’s the potential for the consumer to miss your brand during their search.
 Or the people they ask to add their own personal bias.

 Enter computer vision.